A boy smiles as he shows how he washes his hands in clean water.

 Global Challenges

-Nearly 60 per cent of diarrhea-related deaths are attributed to unsafe drinking water and poor hygiene and sanitation.
-Simply washing hands with soap can reduce the risk of diarrhea by 40 per cent, and protect against many other illnesses—in fact, the number of annual deaths from diarrhea among children under five decreased by 61 per cent between 2000 and 2019.
-Using basic WASH interventions, many more lives can be saved.
+Six in 10 diarrhea-related deaths are attributed to unsafe drinking water and poor hygiene and sanitation.
+Simply washing hands with soap can reduce the risk of diarrhea by 40 per cent and protect against many other illnesses.
+By using basic water, sanitation and hygiene interventions, many more lives can be saved.

 ...